PositiveTechnologies/PT.Doc/Articles/Write-a-palindrome-polyglot-quine/English.md

 <img align="left" alt="PalidromePolyglotQuine" src="Title.png"/>

-Congratulations to all the translators of human language to machine code with their professional day!
-I wish you fewer bugs and a greater number of cool ideas!
-And as a gift, I offer a solution to one beautiful task - writing code that outputs its own text, is valid for interpreters and compilers of different languages, and is correctly executed when reversing its sources.
+I offer a solution to one beautiful task - writing code that outputs its own text, is valid for interpreters and compilers of different languages, and is correctly executed when reversing its sources.

 Not so long ago I learned about code that can be both interpreted in PHP and compiled to Java: